Evolutionary game selection creates cooperative environments: Introduction

 In the last few years, these ideas have begun to emerge in the literature of evolutionary game theory.
-For instance, models based on stochastic games have been proposed to describe situations where players are in heterogeneous or periodically switching game environments \cite{solan_stochastic_2015, hilbe_evolution_2018, su_evolutionary_2019, galeazzi_ecological_2021, shu_eco-evolutionary_2022, roy_eco-evolutionary_2022, pattni_eco-evolutionary_2023}.
-However, many of these studies consider only a limited number of available environments, lack a generalized approach to defining the different environments and deal with game changes as a random process only, thus neglecting mechanisms leading to the selection of these environments \cite{hofbauer_evolution_2007,amaral_evolutionary_2016, venkateswaran_evolutionary_2018, szolnoki_seasonal_2019, tilman_evolutionary_2020, roy_eco-evolutionary_2022, zeng_spatial_2022, han_novel_2023, chen_number_2023, feng_evolutionary_2023, kleshnina_effect_2023}.
-Thus, fundamental questions regarding how players' strategies and game environments mutually adapt to one another remain unanswered.
+For instance, models based on stochastic games have been proposed to describe situations where players are in heterogeneous or periodically switching game environments \cite{solan_stochastic_2015, hilbe_evolution_2018, su_evolutionary_2019, amaral_heterogeneity_2020, galeazzi_ecological_2021, shu_eco-evolutionary_2022, roy_eco-evolutionary_2022, pattni_eco-evolutionary_2023, colnaghi_adaptations_2023}.
+However, many of these studies consider only a limited number of available environments, lack a generalized approach to defining the different environments and deal with game changes as a random process only, thus neglecting mechanisms leading to the selection of these environments \cite{hofbauer_evolution_2007,amaral_evolutionary_2016, venkateswaran_evolutionary_2018,stollmeier_unfair_2018, szolnoki_seasonal_2019, tilman_evolutionary_2020, roy_eco-evolutionary_2022, zeng_spatial_2022, han_novel_2023, chen_number_2023, feng_evolutionary_2023, kleshnina_effect_2023}.
+Thus, fundamental questions regarding how players' strategies and game environments mutually affect each other and co-evolve remain unanswered.
+In particular, the complex co-dependence between evolutionary strategy selection and evolutionary game selection dynamics itself, has not been studied previously.

-In this work we propose a new framework in which evolutionary dynamics acts both on strategies and game environments.
-This holistic perspective allows us to analyze how strategies and environments mutually co-evolve over time leading to the emergence of cooperative environments.
+In this work, we propose a new framework in which evolutionary dynamics acts both on strategies and game environments.
+This holistic perspective allows us to analyse how strategies and environments mutually co-evolve over time leading to the emergence of cooperative environments.
 Furthermore, we identify that the topological properties of social interaction networks play a crucial role in shaping individual behaviour.
 Thus, our framework encompasses a comprehensive exploration of both intrinsic (behavioural) and extrinsic (contextual) factors that contribute to the emergence of pro-social behaviour and social dilemmas.

 The outline of the paper is the following.
 In Section~\ref{sec:model} we introduce the evolutionary model and explore its application to social dilemma games.
 We then look at the results of our model in a well-mixed population and networked structures in Section~\ref{sec:results}.
 Finally, we summarize our main findings and give some future directions in Section~\ref{sec:conclusion}.